NEW ZEALAND - The North Island 6 or 10 Days

 Location: About a 20-minute drive inland from Paihia.
 Good for Rainbow Falls and the historic Stone Store—

 Vibe: Quieter, more romantic, and pricier.
-New Zealand’s first capital with a well-preserved 19th-century feel.
+New Zealand’s first capital has a well-preserved 19th-century feel.

 Access: a 15-minute ferry from Paihia.
 Many stay in Paihia for convenience but dine in Russell in the evenings.